chemfiles/chemfiles/examples/README.md

 # Example directory

-This directory contains usage examples of the Chemharp library, for each supported language.
+This directory contains usage examples of the Chemharp library, for the three languages in the main repository.
+Similar examples can be found in the corresponding repository for other bindings.

 All of these example are compiled with the latest release to ensure that they are up-to-date.